Skip to content

 More information

-If you would like more information about the Santa Barbara Regional RMDZ Program, please contact the Zone Administrator, at (805) 882-3616.
-To see a brochure on the Santa Barbara Regional RMDZ, please click on this link: RMDZbrochure final.pdf
+If you would like more information about the Santa Barbara Regional RMDZ Program, please contact the Zone Administrator, at dave@santamaria.com.
+To view a brochure on the Santa Barbara Regional RMDZ, please click on: RMDZbrochure final.pdf